 The Slit-Mouthed Woman or the Kuchisake-onna is a figure from Japanese urban legend.
 According to the legend, she is a wife who was found with another man by her husband who then slit her mouth from ear to ear with a sword.
 She appears to people asking “Am I Beautiful?” – when they answer “no”, she kills them; when they answer “yes”, she carves their mouth to resemble her own.
 As the film here depicts, the only solution seems to be replying “I think you are average.”

 There have been several films based on the legend of the Slit Mouth Woman with The Slit-Mouthed Woman (1996), Slit-Mouthed Woman (2008) and The Slit Mouthed Woman Returns (2012), as well as the pinku film The Slit-Mouthed Woman (2005).
-The most popular of these was the series begun with A Slit-Mouthed Woman/Carved: The Slit-Mouthed Woman (2007), followed by A Slit-Mouthed Woman 2/Carved 2 (2008) and The Slit-Mouthed Woman 0: The Beginning (2008) where the Kuchisake-onna was made into another J-horror series along the lines of the Tommie, Ring and Ju-on/The Grudge films.
+The most popular of these was the series begun with A Slit-Mouthed Woman/Carved: The Slit-Mouthed Woman (2007), followed by A Slit-Mouthed Woman 2/Carved 2 (2008) and The Slit-Mouthed Woman 0: The Beginning (2008) where the Kuchisake-onna was made into the basis of another J-horror series along the lines of the Tommie, Ring and Ju-on/The Grudge films.
 In that the Slit-Mouthed Woman is an urban legend, none of the films are bound by copyright meaning that there have been several competing tellings of her tale with some of these bouncing off the success of the 2007 film.
 Slit Mouth Woman in L.A. does not appear to be connected to the main series or any of the other film versions – it does not, for instance, come from the same production company or feature any of the same personnel from any other of the above-listed.